Rosberg fastest as F1 returns to Mexico

 Toro Rosso's Max Verstappen, who was not even born last time Formula One raced in Mexico in 1992, brought out red flags with a crash at the final corner in the afternoon after setting the pace in the morning session.

-The 18-year-old Dutch driver was still the youngest driver to top a Formula One practice session with a best effort of 1:25.990.
+The 18-year-old Dutch driver was still the youngest driver to top a Formula One practise session with a best effort of 1:25.990.

 He appeared to cut a corner on the Esses sequence in doing so, however.